Level of analysis: Poggio's learning level

-Level of analysis in political science
+Level of analysis in international relations

-In political science, level of analysis is generally divided into three categories – individual, state, and international system.
+In international relations, level of analysis is generally divided into three categories – individual, state, and international system.
 However, newer discussions of globalization have led to a newer level of analysis to be considered.

 The framework of analysis originated from K. Waltz's 1959 book entitled Man, the State, and War.
 An examination is J. Singer's "The Level-of-Analysis Problem in International Relations" (1961).
 While the framework is widely discussed, not many scholarly articles use it.
 Two writings may shed light on its advantages and disadvantages: M. Brawley's 2005 case studies of international economic relations and S. Hu's 2015 analysis of small states' diplomatic recognition of Taiwan.

 The three (or four) levels of analysis cannot describe every effect and there is unlimited number of levels between the three primary ones, levels of analysis will help understand how one force in political power affects another.
 Generally, power is the concept that collects all the analysis together.
 For example, the struggle for power may be the cause of war, but the struggle for power may originate in the individual human being's lust for power.
 The lust for power is individual level of analysis, while the struggle for power is systemic level of analysis.